cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 - `integ.*.ts.snapshot`: Snapshot directory of all test related resources.
 - `assert.lambda.ts`: Lambda handler function that performs assertions on the deployed resources.
 - `integ.*.ts`: CDK integration test definition file.
-This is where you define the properties of the service you need for the test.
+This is where you define the properties
+- `stacks`: A directory containing CloudFormation template that can be deployed as part of tests. of the service you need for the test.

 The assertion runs within an AWS Lambda that is executed after the service is deployed.